padolsey/xmllm/readme.md

 { color: ['red', 'blue', 'green'] }
 ```

-You **vital** thing when composing schemas with xmllm is to realize that each key you define becomes an XML element.
+The **vital** thing when composing schemas with xmllm is to realize that each key you define becomes an XML element.
 So, we are using the key 'color' instead of 'colors' because we want this:

 ```xml
 <color>red</color>